American Studies: Digital Maine

 Bill Bishop, in The Big Short (2008), seemed to discover that since the 1970s Americans have been forming tight-knit political communities.
 In 1976, for example, 20 percent of counties in the United States produced presidential landslides (where the difference between candidates was more than 20 percent).
 By 2008 that figure had jumped to nearly 60 percent.
 In other words, Bishop argues that Americans are starting to pick and choose where to live and who to socialize with based on political ideology.
 Republicans are moving to conservative communities and Democrats are seeking-out liberal cities and towns.
 While not rejecting the possibility that many factors may be operating to make Americans more culturally and politically inbred, others scholars have challenged the “sorting hypothesis.”
 For example, hasn’t the very definition of “neighborhoods” changed?
 While citizens continue to connect in deep, meaningful ways, is it usually through social media – and not necessarily at the corner coffee shop or bowling league?
 Professor Shea has written several publications on this controversial topic, and he is looking for a student-scholar to help add new data and analysis to this important debate.
 This research will likely culminate in articles and book chapters.

-Government: State Capacity & Human Rights in the Democratic Republic of Congo
+Government: State Capacity and Human Rights in the Democratic Republic of the Congo (POSITION FILLED)

 Sponsor: Laura Seay, Assistant Professor of Government (firstname.lastname@example.org)